HAROLD FLOWER 1895–1956

 Died 1956, age 60

-Age 5 living with father William, a groom (domestic) at Holme Pierrepont Hall, mother Agnes born in Cartmel, Lancs., sisters Mary Ann, 16 and Olive 11, brothers George, 13 a farm boy, William 9, Fred 7, Herbert 3 and Sam 1.
+Age 5 living with father William, a groom (domestic) at Holme Pierrepont Hall, mother Agnes born in Cartmel, Lancashire, sisters Mary Ann, 16 and Olive 11, brothers George, 13 a farm boy, William 9, Fred 7, Herbert 3 and Sam 1.
 Living on Main Road, Radcliffe on Trent.

 Age 15 living with father William, 49 a domestic chauffeur (Dr Campbell), mother Agnes, 48, sisters Mary Ann 26 a chemical packer (Boots), Olive 21 a blouse machinist, Eleanor May 8 at school and Marjorie Annie 5 at school, and brothers William 19 a bricklayer, Fred 17 a nurseryman labourer, Herbert 13 an errand boy (grocers) and Sam at school.
 All living in a 6 roomed house on Bailey Lane, Radcliffe on Trent.
-He is employed as a butcher’s apprentice.
+He was employed as a butcher’s apprentice.

 Rank: Staff/Colour Sergeant